SWING (satellite)

 SWING (Space Weather Ionosphere Nanosat Generation) is a future space weather mission for monitoring Earth's ionosphere, under development by the European Space Agency's Space Safety Programme (S2P).
-SWING will be the agency's first space weather nanosatellite and the first part of the S2P's Distributed Space Weather Sensor System (D3S).
+SWING will be the agency's first space weather nanosatellite and the first part of its Distributed Space Weather Sensor System (D3S).
 It is expected to launch in 2027.

 Background

 The prime contractor of the mission is the French company Hemeria, while Syntony GNSS (France) will provide the satellite's GNSS receiver and Planetek (Italy) will develop the mission operations center.
 The satellite's design is based on Hemeria's HP-IOT nanosatellite platform.

 Instruments

 The satellites's payload consists of four instruments: